Ravensthorpe railway station

-Ravensthorpe railway station serves the Ravensthorpe suburb of Dewsbury in West Yorkshire, England.
-It is situated on the Huddersfield line between Leeds and Manchester, 8 mi north east of Huddersfield.
+Ravensthorpe railway station served the Ravensthorpe suburb of Dewsbury in West Yorkshire, England.
+It was situated on the Huddersfield line between Leeds and Manchester, 8 mi north-east of Huddersfield.

-The station is managed by Northern Trains, although almost all services, except a handful of peak-time Leeds to Wigan Trains, are currently provided by TransPennine Express.
+The station was managed by Northern Trains, although almost all services, except a handful of peak-time Leeds to Wigan Trains, were provided by TransPennine Express.

-Ravensthorpe station is situated just north-east of Thornhill LNW (London North Western) Junction, where a line branches to Wakefield Kirkgate.
-There are plans to rebuild the station to the west of the junction, on the route built by the former Manchester and Leeds Railway.
+Ravensthorpe station was situated just north-east of Thornhill LNW (London North Western) Junction, where a line branches to Wakefield Kirkgate.
+The station will be rebuilt to the west of the junction, on the route built by the former Manchester and Leeds Railway.